openweb3-foundation/Dagestan/README.md

 Powering Scalable Web3 Solutions on Setheum

+Dagestan (DAGESTAN) is an asynchronous and Byzantine fault tolerant consensus protocol aimed at ordering arbitrary messages (transactions).
+It has been designed to continuously operate even in the harshest conditions: with no bounds on message-delivery delays and in the presence of malicious actors.
+This makes it an excellent fit for blockchain-related applications.

+*Bult on AlephBFT Consensus protocol.*

 ## LICENSE
-The primary license for Stance is the GPL3, see [LICENSE](https://github.com/Khalifa-Blockchain/Dagestan/blob/main/LICENSE.md).
+The primary license for DAGESTAN is the GPL3, see [LICENSE](https://github.com/Khalifa-Blockchain/Dagestan/blob/main/LICENSE.md).